 b.
 Health Promotion Services in the Student Health Center;

 f.
 Bobcat Balance;

 05. PROCEDURES FOR PUBLICIZING THIS POLICY

-05.01 During September each year, the Dean of Students will publicize this policy by:
+05.01 During September of each year, the dean will publicize this policy by:

-b.
-A memorandum to student organizations and their sponsors; and
+b. a memorandum or electronic notification to student organizations and their sponsors; and

-c.
-A memorandum, with presidential approval, to department chairs, directors, deans, and vice presidents.
+c. a memorandum or electronic notification, with presidential approval, to department chairs, directors, deans, and vice presidents.

 06. REVIEWERS OF THIS UPPS